HarryEddward/FontifyJS/README.md

 # FontifyJS
-**Forget to optimize a large number of fonts** and imported automatically in React/JSProject and use it for Tailwind
+**Forget to optimize a large number of fonts** and imported automatically in React/JSProject and use it for Tailwind or directly to use it with pure .css

 <p align="center">